Quantum metrology in the presence of correlated noise via Markovian embedding: Quantum comb formalism for optimal adaptive protocols

 The optimal estimation protocol should maximize the QFI for the output state $\rho_\varphi^{(N)}$ over controls $C$: $F_{\rm AD}^N=\max_{C} F(C\star\Lambda_\varphi^{(N)})$.
 There are two different approaches to carry out this task: the Minimization Over Purifications approach (MOP) and the Iterative See-Saw (ISS approach) \cite{Kurdzialek_2024}.
 The MOP approach \cite{Yang_2019, Altherr_2021, Liu2023} allows to identify the optimal adaptive protocol via a single semi-definite programme (SDP), but is limited to small dimensional problems with few quantum controls.
 On the other hand, the ISS approach \cite{Kurdzialek_2024, Liu2024efficienttensor}, that we will pursue in this paper, allows for an efficient optimization of adaptive strategies involving multiple quantum control steps, thanks to the use of tensor-network optimization framework.
 Although, the optimality of the solution found needs to be double-checked either by performing multiple-numerical optimization runs, or via comparison with the fundamental bounds.
 Apart from the ISS optimization, we will also use recent results to derive fundamental bounds in presence of correlated noise \cite{kurdzialek-2025universalboundsquantummetrology}, that in fact, are obtained by a creative development of the MOP ideas.
+In case of a single-channel QFI ISS optimization we first define the pre-QFI function,